-The role of digital twin technologies in facilities management software
+The role of digital twin facility management software

-The application of virtual modeling in a software for facilities management adds an extra dimension to traditional 3D Building Information Modeling (BIM), with real-time data harvested from connected sensors and smart IoT devices.
-Digital twinning unlocks vast pools of previously inaccessible information, opening up a new understanding of facility operations and their impact on occupant comfort and satisfaction.
+The application of virtual modeling in a software for facilities management – digital twin facility management software – adds an extra dimension to traditional 3D Building Information Modeling (BIM), with real-time data harvested from connected sensors and smart IoT devices.
+Digital twinning unlocks vast pools of previously inaccessible information, opening up a new understanding of smart facility management and operations with their impact on occupant comfort and satisfaction.

-How digital twin software is transforming smart facilities
+How digital twin facility management technology is transforming smart facilities

 Cloud service for a digital twin modeling system